Chris Hundelt

-Chris Hundelt is a retired American soccer defender.
+Chris Hundelt is an American retired soccer defender.

 In 1981, Hundelt played all three games for the United States men's national under-20 soccer team at the 1981 FIFA World Youth Championship.
 He graduated from Rosary High School in St. Louis, Missouri.
-He attended Southern Illinois University Edwardsville, playing on the men’s soccer team from 1982 to 1985.
+He attended Southern Illinois University Edwardsville, playing on the men's soccer team from 1982 to 1985.
 He was a 1983 Third Team All American.
 On June 4, 1987, the Kansas City Comets signed Hundelt to a three-year contract.
 He spent two seasons with the Comets.